Home » Posts tagged 'transition' (Page 2)

 Guide of the Week: Improving US Image

+Note: Below is the entry that should have appeared last Saturday.
+My apologies for the delay.
 The Government Accountability Office (GAO) recently identified Improving the US Image Abroad as one of 13 urgent issues facing the next President and Congress.
-Today on Guide of the Week, we’ll talk about some librarian produced guides from the ALA GODORT Exchange Wiki that can help inform citizens, Congress and President-Elect Obama on this issue.
+Today on Guide of the Week, we'll talk about some librarian produced guides from the ALA GODORT Exchange Wiki that can help inform citizens, Congress and President-Elect Obama on this issue.
+There appear to be two librarian-produced guides that look helpful in this area:

 - Government Publications on Islam (University of Colorado at Boulder Government Publications Library, 2008)

-- Public Opinion Sources (Univ. of California–Berkeley, 1999) Last updated 5/9/2006
+- Public Opinion Sources (Univ. of California--Berkeley, 1999) Last updated 5/9/2006

 Guide of the Week: Defense Spending

 The Government Accountability Office (GAO) recently identified defense spending as one of 13 urgent issues facing the next President and Congress.
-Today on Guide of the Week, we’ll talk about some librarian produced guides from the ALA GODORT Exchange Wiki that can help inform citizens, Congress and President-Elect Obama on this issue.
+Today on Guide of the Week, we'll talk about some librarian produced guides from the ALA GODORT Exchange Wiki that can help inform citizens, Congress and President-Elect Obama on this issue.
+While there do not appear to be any guides that specifically address defense spending alone, the guides below and taken together should be helpful:

 - Military Information Resources and Periodicals (University of Colorado at Boulder Government Publications Library, 2008)